Tom Ogg

 • Tom acted against a FTSE 100 company in a health & safety whistleblowing claim, including at an interim relief hearing.

-Examples of the kinds of issues which Tom’s recent ET cases have involved are: • the agency worker regulations / Fixed Term Workers; • equal pay; • the ET’s jurisdiction in relation to unjust enrichment and breach of contract claims; • rule 50 or ‘privacy’ orders; • rule 35 ‘intervenors’ in ET proceedings (see here); • the admissbility of evidence in ET proceedings; • cross-border and jurisdictional issues including territorial jurisdiction and applicable law • disclosure and further information, including third-party disclosure orders under rule 31 of the ET rules; • interim relief; • applications for reconsideration of a rejected claim; • the rules concerning ACAS conciliation and certificates; • stays; • costs (including wasted costs); • amendments; • limitation.
+Examples of the kinds of issues which Tom’s recent ET cases have involved are: • the agency worker regulations / fixed term workers regulations; • equal pay; • the ET’s jurisdiction in relation to unjust enrichment and breach of contract claims; • rule 50 or ‘privacy’ orders; • rule 35 ‘intervenors’ in ET proceedings (see here); • the admissibility of evidence in ET proceedings; • cross-border and jurisdictional issues including territorial jurisdiction and applicable law; • privilege and admissibility disputes; • disclosure and further information, including third-party disclosure orders under rule 31 of the ET rules; • interim relief; • applications for reconsideration of a rejected claim; • the rules concerning ACAS conciliation and certificates; • stays; • costs (including wasted costs); • amendments; • limitation.

 Tom’s experience in the Courts in the Middle East include:

-• As’ad vs Fields Investment (DIFC) Limited.
-Tom acted for the Claimant in this claim in the DIFC Courts.
-See here.
+• As’ad vs Fields Investment (DIFC) Limited. (link) Tom acted for the Claimant in this claim in the DIFC Courts.

 • A Partner v Management Consultancy.
 Tom acted for the Claimant in this intended discrimination and whistleblowing claim against a leading consultancy in the Middle East, in the DIFC Courts.